 Flooding intervals, like other recurrence intervals, do not imply that the events occur regularly every twenty or one hundred years; it is quite possible to experience twenty-year or even one hundred-year events in consecutive years.

 The flood risk zone map for Badger shows that the flood-plain of the Exploits River and its tributaries is liable to flood.
 These floods are caused by ice-jams and high spring run-off, in which the ice-dams are occasionally dynamited to allow the floodwater to flow away.
 The map shows a number of residential streets inside the 100-year flood risk zone, or floodway fringe; there are even some streets within the 20-year flood risk zone, or designated floodway.
-From this it can be suggested that these streets were developed before the map was available, or before the community had regulations in place to minimise construction in the flood zone.
+From this it can be suggested that these streets were developed before the map was available, or before the community had regulations in place to minimize construction in the flood zone.

 The map for Placentia shows a community built on a beach-ridge complex, very close to sea-level.
 Almost all the built-up area is in the 20-year flood zone, including the historic town centre.
 Floods here are caused by a combination of high tides, a storm surge and high wind and waves.
 As a result the water in South-East Arm backs up (the map does not show that the Arm extends from the bridge on Highway 100 to around the back of the town).
-To reduce flood damage an embankment has been built along the Placentia Bay shore, and a sea-wall along the harbour (the narrow part of the Arm next to the town centre, southeast of the bridge).
+To reduce flood damage an embankment has been built along the Placentia Bay shore, and a sea-wall along the harbour (the narrow part of the Arm next to the town centre, south of the bridge).
 If one of the effects of global warming is a rise in sea-level, then it will be increasingly difficult to protect Placentia from floods.

 The built-up areas of Stephenville for the most part avoid the flood risk zones.
 Flooding here results from high discharge of Warm Creek (the stream draining Noels Pond) and its tributary, Blanche Brook, either during spring run-off, or when there is heavy rain, such as occurred 8 December 1990.
 It has been suggested that logging in the valleys behind the town has led to an increase in flooding.
 Removal of vegetation allows water to flow more rapidly overland to the streams.